HemaxiN/3DYOLO/README.md

 * `bbox_dir`: directory containing the .npy objects with the bounding boxes (N,6)
 * `xml_dir`: directory where the .xml files will be saved

-This will generate the dataset in the appropriate format to train YOLO.
+This will generate the dataset in the appropriate format to train the model.